 - High-carbohydrate diet

 In the diagnosis and treatment of dyslipidemia, it is important to note which among the components of the said lipid panel is elevated in order to come up with a more specific and efficient approach to treatment.
 The good thing about this is that the degree of elevation of plasma lipids could actually give health care providers an image of the cardiovascular risks and complications that could arise if the condition is untreated.

 Another important thing to note in the management of dyslipidemia is that it can be caused by a magnitude of conditions.
 In cases of secondary dyslipidemia, one should be sure to manage the underlying cause as well.

 Composition and Classification of Lipid Metabolism

-Lipids, by nature, are non-polar and may have problems when it comes to transport along the polar environment provided by plasma, interstitial and lymph fluid; this is where lipoproteins come in.
-These complexes are internally composed of triglycerides and cholesteryl esters that bind nonpolar substances such as triglycerides, cholesterols and fat soluble vitamins to and from the tissues.
+Lipids, by nature, are non-polar and may have problems when it comes to transport along with the polar environment provided by plasma, interstitial, and lymph fluid; this is where lipoproteins come in.
+These complexes are internally composed of triglycerides and cholesteryl esters that bind nonpolar substances such as triglycerides, cholesterols and fat-soluble vitamins to and from the tissues.
 In order for these to traverse the polar highways, it is enveloped by a hydrophilic shell made up of apolipoproteins, phospholipids and unesterified cholesterols.